dhthwy/r/README.md

 "

+'I just wanna fuck you up.

+I wanna fuck you up so bad.

+I wanna get other people to do it too!
+We'll fuck you up together just like the old days.
+'

+If there is one truth it's that your assholeness is infinite.

+Fuck people up because you think it's funny.

+Get other assholes to do it too?

+Well FUCK YOU.
+God damn piece of shit.

 HUGE difference between what you are compelled to do and what you want to do.

 You did what you _WANTED_ to do.
 Fucking me up.
 AND DID IT OVER AND OVER AGAIN.